 You can make sacrifices elsewhere (for example by eating cheaply or drinking less alcohol), but you should never compromise on your dream activities, after all, they are the reason you want to plan a trip!

-The best and easiest way of saving money before your trip is by cutting out unnecessary purchases.
+The easiest way to save money for travel is by cutting out unnecessary purchases.
 How much do you spend each day on a cup of coffee from the coffee shop? $7?
 By making that coffee at home you could save yourself $50 per week, or over $200 per month…

 Similarly, I like to make a conscious effort to prepare my lunches at home whilst saving for a trip.
 The cost of eating out each day can soon add up but can also be an easy thing to cut out to start saving.